jdaw1/placemat/Documentation/page_level.md

 Whether or not the icons are shown in colour is set by the boolean `ThePortForumIconColour`.

 These parameters are mentioned in [issue 97](http://github.com/jdaw1/placemat/issues/97), re other websites&rsquo; icons.

+<a name="page_rotation"></a>
+## Page rotation ##

+Some printers, or maybe printer drivers, seem unable to cope with mixed page orientations, as described in [issue&nbsp;173](https://github.com/jdaw1/placemat/issues/173).
+A dodge of this problem is needed.
+There is a parameter, by default <code>/PageSizesToForceToPortrait&nbsp;[&nbsp;/A4&nbsp;/USL&nbsp;]&nbsp;def</code>, that rotates page and content to portrait, for pages of the listed sizes.
+Then the output is optically landscape, but the printer sees it as portrait, so dodging the rotation problem.
+Of course, an empty array, <code>/PageSizesToForceToPortrait&nbsp;[&nbsp;]&nbsp;def</code>, keeps orientations at their natural values.